Support for children and teenagers with cancer

 Children in Hospital Ireland

-The Children’s Leukaemia Association supports and assists families of children with leukaemia in the Munster region.
+The Children’s Leukaemia Association supports and assists families of children with leukaemia and other cancers in the Munster region.

 Children’s Leukaemia Association